 G.S.
 Nair, Founder and Pastor of People’s Baptist Church; Founder and President of People’s Baptist Ministries

 G.S.
-Nair is a Baptist pastor, educator and evangelist from Trivandrum (city), Kerala (state), India.
+Nair is a Baptist pastor, educator, and evangelist from Trivandrum (city), Kerala (state), India.

-As a high caste Hindu Army officer, he was a harsh and outspoken critic of Christianity until he was converted while recuperating from tuberculosis at a Baptist Mid-Missions Hospital in 1972.
+As a high-caste Hindu Army officer, he was a harsh and outspoken critic of Christianity until he was converted while recuperating from tuberculosis at a Baptist Mid-Missions Hospital in 1972.

-In 1976 he founded Kerala Baptist Gospel Team which became Peoples Baptist Ministries to India (PBMI) in 1984.
-PBMI is the outreach ministry of Peoples Baptist Church in Trivandrum which he founded in 1978.
+In 1976, he founded Kerala Baptist Gospel Team, which became Peoples Baptist Ministries to India (PBMI) in 1984.
+PBMI is the outreach ministry of Peoples Baptist Church in Trivandrum, which he founded in 1978.

-He also established a publishing ministry that has produced millions of tracts in various languages as well as collateral educational material.
+He also established a publishing ministry that has produced millions of tracts in various languages, as well as collateral educational material.
 In 2006, he founded and is editor of Baptist Voice, the official publication of Peoples Baptist Ministries to India.

-Brother Nair earned a Bachelor of Religious Education (B.R.E.) and Bachelor of Theology (B.Th.) from Berean Baptist Bible College and Seminary in Bangalore, India.
+Brother Nair earned a Bachelor of Religious Education (B.R.E.) and a Bachelor of Theology (B.Th.) from Berean Baptist Bible College and Seminary in Bangalore, India.

 I was raised in a religious family.
 After I finished my studies, I found that there was an emptiness in my life.
 I had no peace in my heart.
-I thought that if I just got a good job I would finally have peace.
+I thought that if I just got a good job, I would finally have peace.
 I decided to join the army.
 I figured that I would get a good salary and promotions.
 I worked hard, got promoted, and made friends, but nothing could fill my emptiness.
 In 1970, I was transferred to the northeast part of India.